Kidney cancer: Laboratory studies

 People with suspected kidney cancer should also have their kidney function evaluated to help determine treatment options.
-Blood tests to determine kidney function include a comprehensive metabolic panel (CMP) and a complete blood count (CBC).
-In addition, these tests help understand the overall health of the person, which can be affected by metastatic disease (disease that is outside of the kidney).
+Blood tests to determine kidney function include a comprehensive metabolic panel and a complete blood count.
+In addition, these tests help understand the overall health of the person, which can be affected by metastatic disease (i.e., outside of the kidney).
 For example, liver or bone involvement could result in abnormal liver enzymes, electrolyte abnormalities, or anemia.
 A urine sample should also be collected for urinalysis.

 Biopsy

-The utility of renal mass biopsy (RMB) lies in that it can confirm malignancy with reliability, can direct therapy based on diagnosis, and can provide drainage.
+The utility of renal mass biopsy lies in that it can confirm malignancy with reliability, can direct therapy based on diagnosis, and can provide drainage.

-Once imaging has been completed, renal mass biopsy should be considered if there is a high likelihood that the mass is hematologic, metastatic, inflammatory, or infectious.
+Once imaging has been completed, renal mass biopsy should be considered if the likelihood is high that the mass is hematologic, metastatic, inflammatory, or infectious.
 These types of lesions would not be managed surgically, differing from cancer originating from the kidney.
 Cancer originating outside the kidney and lymphoma are managed systemically.

-RMB can accurately diagnose malignancy, however, it cannot reliably diagnose benign disease.
-In other words, if the biopsy shows cancer, there is a 99.8% chance that kidney cancer is present (Positive Predictive Value= 99.8%).
+A biopsy can accurately diagnose malignancy, but it cannot diagnose benign disease reliably.
+In other words, if the biopsy shows cancer, there is a 99.8% chance that kidney cancer is present (positive predictive value= 99.8%).
 A negative biopsy does not rule out a diagnosis of cancer.

 Staging

-Staging is the process that helps determine the extent and spread of the disease.
-Renal cell carcinoma is the only type of kidney cancer that can be staged.
-The first step of staging follows the TNM staging system proposed by the Union International Contre le Cancer that is widely used among cancers in other organs.
-The TNM staging system classifies the primary tumor (T), lymph nodes (N) and distant metastasis (M) of the disease.
-The American Joint Committee on Cancer (AJCC) published a Cancer Staging Manual revision in 2010 that describes the values of TMN for renal cell carcinoma.
+The staging process helps determine the extent and spread of the disease, but only RCC can be staged.
+The first step follows the TNM staging system proposed by the Union International Contre le Cancer that is widely used for cancers in other organs.
+The TNM staging system classifies the primary tumor (T), lymph nodes (N), and distant metastasis (M) of the disease.
+The American Joint Committee on Cancer (AJCC) published a Cancer Staging Manual revision in 2010 that describes the values of TMN for RCC.

-Lymph node involvement is classified as either regional lymph node metastasis (N1), or no involvement (N0).
+Lymph node involvement is classified as either regional lymph node metastasis (N1) or no involvement (N0).
 Similarly, M1 describes distant metastasis, while M0 describes no distant metastasis.

-The primary tumor of renal cell carcinoma is categorized in the table below, as according to the AJCC 8th Edition Cancer Staging Manual:
+The primary tumor of rcc is categorized in the table below, as according to the AJCC's Cancer Staging Manual 8th Edition: